Arrotech/Nodejs/README.md

 	2.A typical event is someone trying to access a port on the server 3.Node.js files must be initiated on the server before having any effect 4.Node.js files have extension ".js"

+**Getting Started**

+We Create a Node.js file named "server.js", and add the following code:

+`server.js`

+	var http = require('http');

+	http.createServer(function (req, res) {
+	  res.writeHead(200, {'Content-Type': 'text/html'});
+	  res.end('Hello World!');
+	}).listen(8080);

+The code tells the computer to write "Hello World!" if anyone (e.g. a web browser) tries to access your computer on port 8080.

+	Run the server on the terminal `node server.js`

+Now, the computer works as a server!

+If anyone tries to access your computer on port 8080, they will get a "Hello World!" message in return!
+We start the internet browser, and type in the address: `http://localhost:8080` to test the it actually works.